TerryV8/interview-planity-202312/README.md

 The solution to the problem involves processing the input file:
 `input.json`

-To launch the application, simply run the following command:
+To set up and launch the application, simply run the following command:
+`npm install`
 `npm start`

 The algorithm's time complexity for generating the planning schedule is on average O(n log(n)).